 To get the most from this course, you should know the fundamentals of Google Cloud Platform, such as how to create virtual machine instances and use Cloud Storage.
 If you need a refresher, then you can take our Google Cloud Platform: Fundamentals course.

 You should also have experience with performing operations tasks, especially working with Linux.
 It’s also helpful to have some programming experience, although just knowing the basics of a typical programming language should be enough.

 This is a hands-on course with lots of demonstrations.
 The best way to learn is by doing, so I recommend that you try performing these tasks yourself on your own Google Cloud account.
 If you don’t have one, then you can sign up for a free trial.

-We’ll start by going through all of the components of Stackdriver to monitor, log, report errors, debug, and trace your applications.
+We’ll start by going through all of the components of the Operations suite to monitor, log, report errors, debug, and trace your applications.

 Then I’ll show you how to test your infrastructure to see how it performs under difficult conditions, including heavy load, instance failures, and cyber attacks.